cbg-ethz/haploclique/README.md

  - detect large deletions and insertions from paired-end data.

 The source code and further information, how to apply this software package to your data will be available soon.
-This is a work in progress project.
+This is a work in progress project and the goal is to make it a one click solution.

 ## INSTALL
 ###Dependencies